Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 #### ArgumentsPropertyInGenericTestDeprecation warning resolution

-If you previously had a property called `arguments` on a custom generic tests:
+If you previously had a property called `arguments` on custom generic tests:

 <File name='model.yml'>